ReidsGuides.com

 Getting around Australia, from the usual plane flights and rental cars to epic train journeys, backpacker buses, and doing is the Aussie way: in a camper.

-Heck, you'd be hard-pressed simply to drive, without stopping for the sights, in a week the TK miles of the famed Stuart Highway through the Outback from Adelaide on the south coast to Darwin on the north.
-That's why you have to pick carefully the method of travel that's going to best fit the type (and scope) of Australian vacation you have in mind.
+Heck, you'd be hard-pressed simply to drive, without stopping for the sights, in a week the 3,029 km (1,882 miles) of the famed Stuart Highway through the Outback from Adelaide on the south coast to Darwin on the north.

 Here are all the details on the main ways to get around this vast country-continent: